dzek69/bottom-line/README.md

 ### Date related
 - `ensureDate` - ensure that given value is a Date instance
 - `ensureTimestamp` - ensure that given value is a numeric timestamp
+- `formatDate` - format a date using a format string, syntax from PHP

 ### Type/data safety
 - `coalesce` - return first non-nullish value